 The plugin integrates with the existing extension points provided by Salt.
 For example, job returns are collected using a Master-side Salt external job cache, and the Enterprise API file server uses a Salt fileserver plugin.

 You can connect more than one Salt Master to SaltStack Enterprise.
 Each Salt Master that connects to SaltStack Enterprise needs to have the Salt Master plugin installed.

-Enterprise API (RaaS)¶
+SaltStack Enterprise API (RaaS)¶

-Also sometimes referred to as the RaaS server (Returner as a Service), the Enterprise API is the central component in SaltStack Enterprise.
+Also sometimes referred to as RaaS (Returner as a Service), the Enterprise API is the central component in SaltStack Enterprise.
 In fact, when some people refer to SaltStack Enterprise itself, they are often talking about the Enterprise API.

 The Enterprise API provides RPC endpoints to receive management commands from Enterprise Console, as well as RPC control endpoints to interface with connected Salt Masters.
 All communication is sent using RPC API calls over WebSockets or HTTP(s).

 The Enterprise Console is a web application that provides the graphical user interface front end for Enterprise API.
 Though SaltStack Enterprise is API-first, the Enterprise Console interfaces directly with Enterprise API to enable simple management of all systems in your environment.
 Different workspaces provide users with the ability to manage Salt Minions, users, roles, jobs, and more.

 The Enterprise API uses a PostgreSQL database to store Salt Minion data, job returns, event data, files and pillar data, local user accounts, as well as additional settings for Enterprise Console.

 The Enterprise API uses a Redis database to store certain types of data, such as cached data, in temporary storage.
 It also uses temporary data storage to distribute queued work to background workers.